jlklos/SSMTD/README.md

 ### `bouncer.py`

-The bouncer should be set up on hosts in geographicly disprate areas to force divergent paths.
+The bouncer should be set up on hosts in geographically disparate areas to force divergent paths.
 The `hosts` list in `bouncer.py` should be populated with the final endpoint and/or other bouncers.
 Running the bouncer is as follows `python bouncer.py <port>`.

 ### `sender.py`

-The sender should be ran on the machine with the data you wish to send.
+The sender should be run on the machine with the data you wish to send.
 The `remoteHosts` list be populated with the IP addresses of the remote bouncer hosts.
 To run the sender, `python sender.py <file>`.
-Optinally the size of the chuncks the data will be broken into can be set using `-b`.
+Optionally, the size of the chunks the data will be broken into can be set using `-b`.